 Unlike propagating other plants, it is important to wait to water a new succulent cutting until roots have developed.
 Since succulents do not require a lot of water to begin with, watering a cutting before it has developed roots can quickly result in the cutting rotting under the soil.
 Don’t worry - succulent cuttings can survive without water for quite a long time!

-After letting the cutting sit for 2-3 weeks, give the top of the cutting a gentle tug to test for roots.
-If there is any resistance, roots have begun to grow and the cutting can now be watered.
+After letting the cutting sit for two to three weeks, give the top of the cutting a gentle tug to test for roots.
+If there is any resistance, roots have begun to grow, and the cutting can now be watered.
 Once the cutting has developed roots it may require more frequent watering than regular succulents until it is established.
-To avoid overwatering, ensure that the top inch of the soil dries out between waterings.
+To avoid overwatering, ensure that the top 1 inch of the soil dries out between waterings.